 His commentary, audio and video files and photographs can be found soon after the event on his website, www.dracutforum.net, which he launched in its present form in 2003.
 When he's not doing that, he's lining up guests for the Saturday morning radio show, "Saturday Morning Live," hosted by former Dracut Selectman Warren Shaw on WCAP-AM 980.
 Or he might be busy perfecting the software that will be needed for the online auction in December when the Salvation Army holds its annual radio fundraiser.

 Until recently, Ashe was a single foster parent of teens, some with whom he still maintains contact.
 For years, he was actively involved with the Boy Scouts of America.
 Oh, and he also hosted a short-lived Cable Access Television program called, what else, Dracut Forum.

 On any given day, it's not uncommon to spot his shiny gray Chrysler convertible at one end of town or the other and all points in between.
-There just are not enough hours in the

 Q: What drives Shawn Ashe?

 A: "Service.
 My day job is about service to country as a defense contractor and back in the town it's about helping the residents better understand local government.
 That's what the Dracut Forum is about: getting information out to the public.
 I will study an issue and learn as much as I can about it before I try to educate someone else.
 The Salvation Army?
 Foster parenting?
 That's all about service.
 I get great satisfaction from being of service to someone."

 Q: What rules govern the Dracut Forum website?